k-mughal/Ansible/Modules-Find,Use,Troubleshoot&Repeat/README.md

+- In this exercise, we will learn the process of discovering a module, utilizing it, and resolving any issues that may arise.
+This routine is typical for a DevOps engineer's daily responsibilities.
+The primary task will involve writing playbooks, each comprising various tasks.
+You must identify suitable modules for each task, apply them, and troubleshoot in case of any failures.
+This mirrors the standard workflow for a DevOps engineer.
-- For this task, we'll employ the copy module.
+- For this exercise, we'll employ the copy module.
 Please navigate to the
   <a href="https://docs.ansible.com/ansible/2.8/modules/modules_by_category.html" target="_blank">Module Index </a>
  and select the  <a href="https://docs.ansible.com/ansible/2.8/modules/list_of_files_modules.html" target="_blank"> Files module. </a>
- - During this exercise, we'll undertake two tasks.
+ - We'll undertake two tasks.
 Initially, we'll transfer the files from the control server to the host server.
 Subsequently, we'll add a database and create database users.
 To achieve this, we will utilize copy module to transfer files to a remote location.
 So in the **File modules** click on " copy – Copy files to remote locations " and  scroll down to **Examples** then copy the first block of code.

  <p align="center">
   <img src="https://github.com/k-mughal/Ansible/assets/18217530/620fa17c-2469-4b5b-9d6c-b12169c43cbb">